violinist-dev/agov/agov/docs/theming.md

 Many of the front-end development tasks are run with gulp.
 This include compiling Sass and generating a styleguide.

-- **gulpfile.js** - Contains the Gulp task definitions.
+- **[Gemfile](https://github.com/previousnext/agov/blob/8.x-1.x/Gemfile)** - Specifies the Ruby Gems needed for the Sass compilation and linting.
+- **[Gemfile.lock](https://github.com/previousnext/agov/blob/8.x-1.x/Gemfile.lock)** - This file locks specific versions of the Ruby Gems so that all developers on the project are using the exact same versions.
+It is generated with `bundle install` and should be checked into the Git repository.
-- **package.json** - Specifies the Node.js modules needed for the Gulp tasks and the KSS style guide.
+- **[package.json](https://github.com/previousnext/agov/blob/8.x-1.x/package.json)** - Specifies the Node.js modules needed for the Gulp tasks and the KSS style guide.
 New modules can be added with `npm install <name> --save-dev`.
-- **npm-shrinkwrap.json** - This file locks specific versions of Node.js modules so that all developers on the project are using the exact same versions.
+- **[npm-shrinkwrap.json](https://github.com/previousnext/agov/blob/8.x-1.x/npm-shrinkwrap.json)** - This file locks specific versions of Node.js modules so that all developers on the project are using the exact same versions.
 It is generated with `npm shrinkwrap --dev` and should be checked into the Git repository.
+- **[gulpfile.js](https://github.com/previousnext/agov/blob/8.x-1.x/gulpfile.js)** - Contains the Gulp task definitions.

 To run the default gulp command, type: